soccerthomas/ai110-module3show-musicrecommendersimulation-starter/README.md

 - It might over favor one genre or mood

 You will go deeper on this in your model card.
+Only works on a small catalog so recommendations repeat quickly Can over-favor one genre or mood if weights are off Does not learn from skips or replays
 ---

 ## Reflection